hypebright/async_shiny/README.md

 * **callr**: two examples that show how to spin up background R processes.
 The basic example runs a long computation in the background, and the markdown example knits a markdown document in the background.
 * **coro**: one example that demonstrates how to program concurrently using the async() function from `coro`.
 In this example, we also use `promises` and we demonstrate how `promise_all()` works to handle multiple promises at the same time.
 * **mirai**: two examples that will walk you through the minimalist package called `mirai` (which means future in Japanese). `mirai` provides a simple interface to efficiently schedule tasks.
 On top of `mirai`, there's a package called `crew` that helps you to manage and control workers.
 There are two ways to implement `mirai` in a Shiny app: use `mirai.promises` instead of a promise, or use the `crew` package.
 For more extensive documentation check out [mirai](https://github.com/shikokuchuo/mirai) and [crew](https://github.com/wlandau/crew) on GitHub.
 Because of the extended functionality and available documentation, using `crew` seems the preferred option.
 * the `shiny_gatherings` folder contains 3 Shiny apps: 1 base app, 1 app turning the base into an async app with `crew`, and 1 app turning the base app into an async app with `callr`.
-Coming soon: the video that will discuss these examples in depth 🙌.
+There's also a [video on YouTube](https://www.youtube.com/watch?v=DTMVzK7iZFU) where I go over these examples 🙌.

 ## Future plans